stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 …will cause the compiler to go into an infinite loop.

-To make things more interesting for programmer, not only every transformation must not introduce any differences in meaning, ability to terminate, etc., but also in complex combinations of functions, it is desirable that we get the same result no matter where we start transformation with the condition that we apply rules until no rules can be applied anymore — this is called **confluence**.
-Here is an example that will hopefully demonstrate what is meant (adapted from an example found on Haskell Wiki):
+To make things more interesting for the programmer, not only every transformation must not introduce any differences in meaning, ability to terminate, etc., but also in complex combinations of functions, it is desirable that we get the same result no matter where we start the transformation with the condition that we apply rules until no rules can be applied anymore — this is called **confluence**.
+Here is an example that will hopefully demonstrate what is meant (adapted from an example found on the Haskell Wiki):

 ```haskell
 {-# RULES